 Currency Conversion Traps

 You’re in a shop buying the latest duty-free fashion jeans or some fabulous gadget, and the salesperson flashes a big smile and asks if you’d like to pay in dollars.
 Don’t fall for it.
 If you pay in dollars, you’ll fall foul of a dodgy exchange rate charge called a Dynamic Currency Conversion fee which could cost you five percent more than you’d pay in the local currency.
 Another tip, while overseas, don’t buy foreign currency at the airport you’re departing from, or your pocket will suffer (most of the time).
 You’re better off buying it at your destination where you will get a better rate.
 Or, get whatever foreign cash you need from an ATM using a travel card with no currency conversion fees.
-The interbank rate is the true rate of exchange, and you can check this on the Oanda website.

 While you’re abroad